 Starts panview.
 Its usage is : "start\panapp <fpa\name>".
 This causes panview to start using the specified fpa configuration files.
-For this application, panview is started as start\panapp \echelle shutdown\panapp:
+For this application, panview is started as start\panapp \chiron shutdown\panapp:\ start\pangui

 Shuts down panview.
 Its usage is : "shutdown\panapp <fpa\name>".
-This causes panview to shutdown For this application, panview is shutdown as shutdown\panapp \echelle start\pangui
+This causes panview to shutdown For this application, panview is shutdown as shutdown\panapp \chiron

 This scripts starts an engineering GUI for panview.
 Its usage is "start\pangui <fpa\name>".
 This starts an engineering gui connected to the specified panview.
 This gui can be run in parallel to any other panview connection (panview accepts multiple clients).
-To start the echelle panview engineering gui: start\pangui\echelle.
+To start the echelle panview engineering gui: start\pangui\chiron.